 We’re starting to lose count of the number of streaming music services out there today.
-Some of these include: Spotify, Apple Music, Go, Deezer, Slacker, Rdio, Tidal and about 3 dozen others.
+Some of these include Spotify, Apple Music, Go, Deezer, Slacker, Tidal and about 3 dozen others.
 Can you play these in your business?
 The answer is NO. Not legally at least.

 It comes down to licensing.
-These services, either free or premium accounts, are designed for personal use and are not licensed to play in a business.
+These services, either free or premium accounts, are designed for personal use and are not licensed for commercial use.
 In fact, songs downloaded from iTunes and even playing your old CD’s are not allowed.

 The problem lies with paying all the Rights for the music.
 To be licensed to play in your store, someone needs to pay Performance Rights, [Socan, ReSound] Mechanical Rights [CMRAA-SODRAC] and the copyrights [CONNECT].
 Music streaming services like Spotify, Apple Music, Tidal etc do not cover the Mechanical and Copyrights for background music.
 These streaming services pay a cheaper rate to cover music for personal use only.
-So Spotify in your car or living room is legal but Spotify for the ambiance of your store, is not.
+So Spotify in your car or living room is legal but Spotify in your store is not.

-As a business you may already be aware and paying for performance rights to SOCAN and ReSound.
-At least, you should.
+As a business, you may already be aware and paying for performance rights to SOCAN and ReSound.
 SOCAN collects on behalf of the writers and composers while ReSound collects for the musicians who perform on the song.
 By paying these two associations it covers your right to air their songs in your business (the performance).

 All these organizations are active in visiting stores, bars, hotels, spas and restaurants and if they discover you have been playing music without paying for the appropriate licenses, you may be slammed with heavy fines.
 In Canada, some of these rights organizations can go as far back as 10 years and that can turn into a hefty bill.